FXCM vs FXTM

 All ECN accounts are suitable for trading styles such as scalping as well as for traders who employ expert advisors (EAs).

-Meanwhile, FXCM’s Active Trader account is an ideal solution for high-volume traders who can receive a set of benefits (dedicated customer support, premium services among others) and are eligible for discounted pricing.
+Meanwhile, FXCM’s Active Trader account is an ideal solution for high-volume traders who can receive a set of benefits (dedicated customer support, and premium services, among others) and are eligible for discounted pricing.

 The brokerage will offer discounts on spreads for active traders who meet its minimum notional volume requirement of USD 150 million per month.
 Forex traders will receive different tier rebates depending on their trade volume.